tangbinbai/fish/primary-school/0adjectives.md

 ### Adept
 	Having a natural ability to do something that needs skill.
 To Finish something used a short time.
 ### original
-	Existing since the beginning. or being the earliest form of something
+	Existing since the beginning.
+Or being the earliest form of something.
 ### plain
-	not decorated in any way, with nothing added.
+	Not decorated in any way, with nothing added.
 ### decorative
 	made to look attractive
 ### lost